 Isa-beg Ishakovic – known as the “founder of Sarajevo” – was a successful Ottoman General and the Beg (Governor) of Bosna Sandzak.
 He’s credited with Sarajevo’s urbanization and creating many “magnificent buildings”.

-Isa Beg Hamam is next to Careva (Sultan’s) Mosque which Ishakovic founded and gifted to the Sultan Mehmed the Conqueror.
+Isa Beg Hamam is next to Careva (Sultan’s) Mosque which Ishakovic founded and gifted to the Saruhan in western Turkey.
 The Mosque and hamam were built at the same time.

 Damage During the War

-The Hamam suffered serious damage during the war 1992-1995.
-After renovation by architect Ferhad Mulabegovic it became the Isa Begov Hamam Boutique Hotel.
-The hotel is protected and preserved as an important cultural heritage icon.
+The Hamam suffered serious damage during the war 1992-1995, but was renovated by architect Ferhad Mulabegovic.
+It became the Isa Begov Hamam Boutique Hotel, and is protected and preserved as an important cultural heritage icon.

 I’ll truly miss Bosnia-Herzegovina and Sarajevo – a special place!
 Photo memories are attached.
 More later from Belgrade Serbia.